LilaKelland/UnBurnt-Sensor-Client/README.md

 # UnBurnt-Sensor-Client
 Reads sensor data from arduino and tracks cooking state based on temperature and flame sensor information.
+Reads/ writes to database using SQLAlchemy.